cqpancoast/ntupledicts/README.md

 ## What you'll need

-I'll turn this into a package to make this easier soon, but before that, here are the dependencies so far:
+I'll turn this into a package to make this easier soon, but before that, here are the non-standard-library dependencies:

 - `tensorflow 2.0.0` or above for machine learning
 - `sklearn` for more machine learning
 - `uproot` to read in the ROOT ntuples.
-You won't need this to run ntupledicts directly, but is is required in the workflow to produce the right kind of input for ntupledicts.
+You won't need this to run ntupledicts directly, but is is required in the workflow to produce the right kind of input.

 Note that this package does not depend upon any particular version of CMSSW or have any requirements for track properties in the imported ntuples.

 ## Working with ntuples as Python dictionaries